aaronw4/get2it-fe/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# Testing

-🚫Document what you used for testing and why
+Our test use **react-testing-library** because it allows us to render and test different react components with the use of Jest.
+It will test what is being rendered to the DOM.
+The advantage is that the test rendering will happen the same way as it would in actual use.
+To help us write test we will alse be using **testing-library/jest-dom** which is a library within react-testing-library.
+This makes writing test smoother by allowing us to use custom Jest matchers.
+This will make the tests easier to read and therefore more maintainable.

 # Installation Instructions

-*npm install* will install node_modules with all dependencies.
+- *npm install* will install node_modules with all dependencies.
-*npm start* will run the app on your local device.
+- *npm start* will run the app on your local device.

 ## Other Scripts